Daryl Dragon: Career

+Early career

-Dragon studied piano at San Fernando Valley State College from 19631966, dropping out to form a band with his brothers.
-In 1968, Dragon and his brother Dennis formed a studio band called The Mission, which produced a one-off single on the small Bet Records label: "Calmilly"/"Galing Made It".
-The songs later appeared on a joint album in 1971 titled Me and My Brother (aided by another brother, Doug, who sang the vocals), which was released on CD in 2005.
+In 1968, Dragon and his brother Dennis formed a studio band called the Mission, which produced a one-off single on the small Bet Records label: "Calmilly"/"Galing Made It".
+The songs later appeared on a joint album in 1971 titled Me and My Brother (aided by another brother, Doug, who sang the vocals).
+The album was released on CD in 2005.

-In the late 1960s, Daryl and his brothers Doug and Dennis recorded sessions for a psychedelic soul/rock album as "The Dragons", but they were unable to get a record label to release the album.
+In the late 1960s, Daryl and his brothers Doug and Dennis recorded sessions for a psychedelic soul/rock album as "the Dragons", but they were unable to get a record label to release the album.
 The album was titled BFI, which stood for "Blue Forces Intelligence".
 In 2007, UK label Ninja Tune discovered that the recording engineer, Donn Landee, still had the master tapes and they released the album.

-On the double LP The Visit by Bob Smith, released in 1970, Dragon is credited as Captain Keyboard.
+Dragon contributed vibes and melodica in the song "Wind 'n' Sea" by the band Farm, a group assembled by his brothers Dennis and Doug for the soundtrack to The Innermost Limits of Pure Fun (1970), a surf film directed by George Greenough.

+Dragon's familiar image and stage name came from his time as a keyboard player with the Beach Boys from 1967 to 1972.
+Beach Boys lead singer Mike Love gave him the nickname "Captain Keyboard", and it stuck; Dragon began wearing a nautical captain's hat to go along with the name.
+On Bob Smith's 1970 double LP The Visit, Dragon is credited as Captain Keyboard.

+Dragon arranged the coda of the Beach Boys' song "Don't Go Near The Water" from the 1971 release Surf's Up.
 Dragon also made significant contributions with keyboarding and musical scoring on the Beach Boys' 1972 release Carl and the Passions – "So Tough"; he co-wrote the track "Cuddle Up" with Dennis Wilson.
 Also, Dragon's orchestrations on the tracks "Make It Good" and "Cuddle Up" translated the melodic ideas that Wilson was seeking.

-Additionally, Dragon arranged the coda on "Don't Go Near The Water" from the Beach Boys' 1971 release Surf's Up.
-A plaque featuring Dragon's name was unveiled by Roger Williams University and music historians Al Gomes and Connie Watrous of Big Noise at the Baypoint Inn & Conference Center in Portsmouth, Rhode Island, on September 21, 2017, honoring the Beach Boys for a significant historic event in their career - the band's concert on September 22, 1971, at The Ramada Inn in Portsmouth.
+Dragon served as musical director for the Beach Boys' concert on September 22, 1971, at The Ramada Inn in Portsmouth, Rhode Island.
 The concert was the first-ever appearance of South African musicians Ricky Fataar and Blondie Chaplin in the band, essentially changing the Beach Boys' live act into a multi-cultural group.
-Dragon served as musical director for the 1971 concert.

-Dragon contributed vibes and melodica in the song "Wind 'n' Sea" by the band Farm, a group assembled by Dennis and Doug for the soundtrack to The Innermost Limits of Pure Fun, a surf film directed by George Greenough.
-He also did session work with Dennis for the Go for It soundtrack and, in the early 1980s, with the rock band Survivor.
-In 1981, Dragon contributed to Carpenters' Made In America album, programming synthesizers on "(Want You) Back In My Life Again".
+A plaque featuring Dragon's name was unveiled by Roger Williams University and music historians Al Gomes and Connie Watrous of Big Noise at the Baypoint Inn & Conference Center in Portsmouth on September 21, 2017, honoring The Beach Boys for a significant historic event in their career.

+In 1971, Dragon met his future wife Toni Tennille in San Francisco during auditions for the play, Mother Earth.
+After Mother Earth ended, Dragon returned to the Beach Boys and introduced Tennille to the band, who hired her to play electric piano with the band during their 1972 tour.